cshsboltbots/Website/README.md

-# New Website
+# Bolt Bots Website
-A website for team 2344A (Bolt Bots) created with TailwindCSS and DaisyUI to replace the current Google Sites website at www.cshsboltbots.org
+A website for team 2344A (Bolt Bots) created with TailwindCSS and DaisyUI to replace the current Google Sites.
+Located at www.cshsboltbots.org
 ## Steps
 1. Install the npm packages
 ```npm install -D tailwindcss && npm i daisyui```